Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/8_token_gating.md

 ## Authorization Based on NFT Ownership

+Please note that this is just an example.
+Check the endpoint documentation for more details (like checking external contracts, or using NFT attributes).

 ### Step 1: Set up the Authorization Check

-Firstly, you'll need to make a request to the Authorize endpoint to check for NFT ownership based on the user's email address.
+Firstly, you'll need to make a request to the Authorize endpoint to check for NFT ownership based on the user's email or wallet address.

 #### Endpoint: